GoogleChrome/developer.chrome.com/site/en/docs/apps/app_identity/index.md

 !!!

 Web authentication protocols utilize HTTP features, but Chrome Apps run inside the app container;
-they don’t load over HTTP and can’t perform redirects or set cookies.
+they don't load over HTTP and can't perform redirects or set cookies.

 Use the [Chrome Identity API][3] to authenticate users: the `getAuthToken` for users logged into their Google Account and the `launchWebAuthFlow` for users logged into a non-Google account.
 If your